The Sound of Scars: Reception

 Dom Lawson of Blabbermouth.net praised Caputo's vocals, saying "Caputo sings every last word as if teetering on the edge of desperation, a remorseless blaze of passion and charisma that carries these songs far beyond their initial potential."
 Lawson also praised the band's musicianship and said the album "is a welcome display of class and power from some perennially unsung champions."
 Jon Hadusek of Consequence of Sound praised the album's story line, Caputo's vocals, and mixing of genres, but said the more straightforward hardcore parts were the album's weakest moments.
 Hadusek said the album is a worthy successor to River Runs Red.

+The album was also named #1 Album on Metal Hammer’s (DE) ‘Best of 2019’: Alternative-Rock/Punk List.